snapauthapp/sdk-swift/README.md

 Select a Dependency Rule and add it to your development target.
 We recommend "Dependency Rule: Up to Next Major Version".

+We follow Semantic Versioning with all of our SDKs, so this should always be a safe option.

 ### Import the SDK